Moderators:

 Contributors:

+Trained as a physicist, Emanuele’s group is studying climate and weather extreme events in a changing climate.
+Their research focuses on advancing our understanding of compound weather and climate extreme events, which are combinations of climatic drivers or hazards that cause most of the societal and environmental impacts.
 Philip was awarded in 2017 a NWO VIDI grant to investigate compound risk of river and coastal floods in global deltas and estuaries.
-Jakob develops new methods to study compound events.
-His current research focuses on the assessment of co-occurring droughts and heatwaves, and implications for the carbon cycle.
+Jakob leads the Department of Compound Environmental Risks at Helmholtz Centre for Environmental Research (CER) at UFZ and develops new methods to study compound events.
 Hessel’s main work at the Vrije Universiteit focusses on use of hydrological and hydraulic models in understanding of flood risk at continental scale.
 He works in a VIDI project on the socioeconomic impacts of compound river and coastal floods.
-Emanuele is trained as a physicist and has conducted his PhD research within the project CE:LLO (Compound Events: muLtivariate statisticaL mOdelling).
-In this project, based on pair-copula constructions, he developed a multivariate statistical model for downscaling and analysing compound events.
-He has focused his research on the analysis of compound flooding and drought, both at the local and continental scale.
-He is interested in understanding the physical processes leading to compound events and to their future changes.
 Antonia’s research focuses on delineating flood hazards in urbanizing coastal watersheds and the effects of rapidly evolving coastal boundary conditions on the severity of compound floods.
 Her current research is associated with the the Department of Geological Sciences at the University of North Carolina at Chapel Hill and is joint appointed in the Environment, Ecology, and Energy Program (E3P).
 Karin’s research at KNMI is focused on climate induced impacts.
 She is investigates how multiple meteorological drivers may interact, compound and result in a single societal impact.
-Colin’s research considers regional and geographic dimensions of extreme heat, and combinations of variables, events, or societal vulnerabilities that lead to climate extremes with cascading impacts.
-He would like to help develop the research communities and tools to analyze these events in a way that accurately reflects their health, economic, and ecosystem impacts as well as their potential human-system feedbacks.
+Nina’s main work is associated to the NWO project Impacted by Compounding Weather Extremes (ICOWEX).
+In this project, she has investigated coincidences of storm surges along the Dutch coast with heavy precipitation and/or high river discharge events using a broad range of impact models and data sources.

 Philip Ward